Translating Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X') into English

 I notice you've been putting on more make-up recently.
 And wearing fancier clothes.
 That's not like you.
 Plainer attire suits you better.
 It also bothers me that you’ve been coming home late.
 You should come home right after work is finished.

-Short bald statements convey the tone of the Japanese.
-Ishigami's possessiveness and control are well expressed, especially through the use of 'come home'.
-Unlike the original, however, which projects impersonality and distance, the English gives slightly more weight to Ishigami's emotional involvement.
+The translation conveys the tone of the Japanese with short bald statements.
+The stalker's possessiveness and control are well expressed, especially through the use of 'come home'.
+However, while Japanese projects impersonality and distance, the English practice of putting speaker attitudes and feelings at the start of the sentence makes the letters sound slightly more personal.

-- At two places, impersonal sentence-endings are rendered with first-person pronouns in English:
+- Ishigami's criticisms using impersonal sentence-endings are rendered from a first-person perspective in English:

 - ようだ yō da 'it appears' ⇒ 'I notice'